-Many members of the 184th IW hold full-time jobs in the construction industry.
+Many members of the 184th Wing hold full-time jobs in the construction industry.
 Others just want to help where they can whether its building playgrounds, community clean-up efforts or delivering food to shelters.
 Air Guardsmen are committed to service and adhere to strict safety practices.
 Stipulations apply and not all projects will be selected.

 Honor Guard Events